CloudBindle/bindle/tester/docs/test_framework_manual_launch.md

         # where the json_template_file_path parameter in that block is pointing to a "node" profile and not a "cluster" profile
         number_of_single_node_clusters = 1

 Also, when you are making cluster blocks, one thing to keep in minds is to always name your blocks by appending a number starting from 1 to "cluster" and "singlenode".
 For example, If you want to launch 4 clusters(2 multi-node and 2 single-node) in a cloud environment, then your cluster blocks should have the following headings: [cluster1], [cluster2], [singlenode1], and [singlenode2].
 In this example, we want to launch one two-node cluster and one single-node cluster.
-This can be acheived by the adding the following blocks to the configuration file:
+This can be achieved by the adding the following blocks to the configuration file:

         [cluster1]
         number_of_nodes = 2